PigeonProtocolConsortium/pigeon-spec/README.md

 ![A hierarchy diagram showing how the message in example 2 points back to example 1, and how example 1 points back to NONE](diagram1.png)

+# When is Pigeon the Wrong Choice?

+ * When the application requires true deletion of data, ephemeral data or mutability of previously created data.
+Pigeon feeds are immutable, append-only and permanently replicated by peers.
+ * When the application requires realtime interactions or does not benefit from delay tolerance.
+Support for TCP or UDP sockets is unlikely to ever be added to core libraries.

 # I Have Internet Access.
 Why Should I Care?

  * [How Iran Turned Off the Internet](https://thewire.in/tech/how-iran-turned-off-the-internet)